tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

    `ExtendedKeyUpdate(new_key_update)` with an ACK message.

 9. On receipt of the ACK message, the responder updates its send key and epoch value.
-If this ACK is not received, the responder re-transmits ExtendedKeyUpdate(new_key_update) until ACK is received.
+If this ACK is not received, the responder re-transmits its ExtendedKeyUpdate(new_key_update) until ACK is received.
 The key update is complete once this ACK is processed by the responder.